 Reserve for Litigation and Legal Fees.
-Sonus is subject to various legal claims, including securities litigation.
+Sonus is subject to various legal claims.
 Sonus reserves for legal contingencies and legal fees when it is probable that a loss has been incurred and the amounts are reasonably estimable.
-Sonus' director and officer liability insurance policies provide only limited liability protection relating to the securities class action and derivative lawsuits against Sonus and certain of its officers and directors.
-The ultimate outcome of these items is uncertain and the potential loss, if any, may be significantly different than the amounts Sonus has previously accrued.

 Accounting for Income Taxes